 Vitamins and minerals: the basics

-The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the five food groups, including:
+The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the five healthy food groups:

 - grain food – bread, pasta, breakfast cereals, rice, corn and so on